Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Introduction

 Notably, simulating quantum-mechanical systems remains challenging for classical computers due to the curse of dimensionality, where both memory requirements and computational time scale exponentially with the number of particles or degrees of freedom.
 In such simulations, calculating the eigenvalues (spectra) of the Hamiltonian is often required.
 These eigenvalues and their corresponding eigenvectors are fundamental for studying natural phenomena and predicting material properties.
 For this reason, quantum Hamiltonian simulation is a promising area for demonstrating quantum computational advantage over classical architectures.

 To date, much of the research has focused on ground state energy calculations~\cite{su2021,babbush2018,lee2021,burg2021,Lee2023,Deka2025}.
 However, this focus limits the scope of potential quantum advantage.
 Excited state calculations, i.e., computing eigenvalues beyond the ground state, become rapidly too complex for classical algorithms, suggesting that quantum advantage may be more pronounced in such scenarios.
 As an example, determining multiple eigenvalues of a quantum-mechanical Hamiltonian is essential for modeling physical phenomena such as intraband vibrational relaxation~\cite{Richerme2023,Mariano2025}, absorption spectra~\cite{Bunker1999}, thermodynamic properties of crystals~\cite{Kittel1965}, and (photo)chemical reaction pathways~\cite{Weight2023,Mukherjee2022}, among others.
-In these cases, the commonly employed Quantum Phase Estimation protocol, typically used to estimate ground state energies, becomes inefficient.
-A straightforward application of QPE with different input states to target excited states results in unfavorable scaling when many eigenvalues are needed.
-For this reason, in parallel with experimental progress, continued theoretical research is essential to better understand and quantify the potential quantum advantage, especially in the area beyond the ground state energy calculations.

-In this work, we propose a quantum algorithm for computing multiple eigenvalues of general operators, with a lower quantum gate cost compared to the standard application of QPE.
-Our technique also offers favorable scaling in both memory and gate complexity compared to the memory requirements and floating-point operations of the best-known classical computing methods.

-First, let us review classical approaches for computing Hamiltonian spectra, among which variational and pseudospectral (grid-based) methods are popular~\cite{Peet1989,Helgaker2000,Carrington2017}.
-These techniques reformulate the underlying differential Schroedinger equations into an eigenvalue problem.
-When non-orthogonal basis sets are used to represent the wavefunction, or when the Gram matrix (overlap integrals) are computed with approximate methods, such as quadrature~\cite{Carrington2017}, the result is a generalized eigenvalue problem with a non-identity right-hand side, written as

-where $\mathbf{S}$ is the Gram matrix~\cite{Helgaker2000} and $\mathbf{v}$ is the unitary matrix of eigenvectors of $\mathbf{H}$.
-Generalized eigenvalue problems are typically harder to solve than regular eigenvalue problems~\cite{Hu1998,Brown2015,Hashemi2022}.
-One reason for this is the need to compute the inverse of the Gram matrix, which poses computational complexity and numerical problems.
-Inverting a size $N\times N$ matrix requires $\mathcal{O}(N^3)$ floating-point operations (FLOPS), whereas the Gram's matrix condition number determines numerical stability of matrix inversion~\cite{recipes}, which may require high precision for representing numbers.
+In these cases, standard QPE becomes inefficient.
+The number of QPE calls required to resolve multiple excited state energies scales poorly, and the circuit complexity for preparing suitable inputs tailored to excited states increases rapidly.
+For this reason, beyond ground-state calculations, further theoretical work is needed to clarify potential quantum advantage.